 No, there is not a discount for groups.
 There is only a discount for approved group leaders.

 I would like to apply to be a Group Leader during RecWeek.
 What do I need to do?

-Applying to be a leader of a group at #RecWeek18 means you are bringing at least 3 other people with you.
+Applying to be a leader of a group at #RecWeek18 means you are bringing at least 3 other people with you that are committed to taking an element from the week back to your campus/church/fellowship.
+You will go through the week together with your context in mind, asking questions and practicing skills to equip you to serve in your home community.
 If this is true of you, please fill out this application.
 Once your application is reviewed and approved, you will receive a scholarship that will take up to $100 off your registration, depending on your registration type.